Eurasian lynx: Predator dynamics

 However, there is also a reported instance of a male lynx having expelled an adult and apparently healthy male wolf in Belarus in a fight.
-After the incident the wolf vanished from the record, suggesting that it might have succumbed to the wounds sustained during the fight.
+After the incident, the wolf vanished from the record, suggesting that it might have succumbed to the wounds sustained during the fight.
 Moreover, recent population dynamics and a high mortality rate among wolf cubs in the Naliboki forest might be connected to an increasing lynx population.
-All in all this suggests that at least locally lynx may dominate wolves, since no signs for predation of wolves on lynx was found.
-In the Pechora-Ilych Nature Reserve in Russia wolverine predation and consumption of a lynx has been documented, and in the Altai Mountains, the lynx avoids wolverines.
+All in all, this suggests that, at least locally, lynx may dominate wolves, since no signs for predation of wolves on lynx was found.
+In the Pechora-Ilych Nature Reserve in Russia, wolverine predation and consumption of lynx has been documented, and in the Altai Mountains, the lynx actively avoids wolverines.

-The gray wolf, wolverine, as well as the red fox and the eagle owl, are also competitors of the Eurasian lynx for food in the taiga regions of Russia.
-In years of low hare populations, the competition becomes especially strong, and the lynx is at a disadvantage because its competitors are able to secure other prey more efficiently.
-This competition may be especially severe in the northern parts of the lynx's range where lynx populations are vastly outnumbered by red fox and even by wolverines.
+The gray wolf, wolverine, as well as the red fox and the eagle owl, are also competitors with the Eurasian lynx for prey, notably in the taiga regions of Russia.
+In years of low hare populations, the competition becomes especially fierce; the lynx is at a disadvantage as its competitors are able to capture additional, larger prey animals, and more efficiently.
+This competition may be especially severe in the northern parts of the lynx's range, where lynx populations are vastly outnumbered by red fox and even by wolverine.
 The presence of other large carnivores is one factor limiting their population.

-In two ecosystems of Anatolia, cannibalism was common and lynx were found to form 5% to 8% of prey biomass in diet.
+In two ecosystems of Anatolia, cannibalism was common, and fellow lynx were found to form 5% to 8% of prey biomass in their diets.
 Claws and bones analysed showed that sub-adult lynx were the victims of cannibalism during the mating and spring seasons.
-Lynx were not found in the sympatrically occurring wolves' diet, however, lynxes themselves were the predator of red foxes, martens, domestic cats and dogs, and golden jackal remains have been found in lynx fecal samples.
-Sometimes, Siberian tigers have also preyed on lynxes, as evidenced by examination of tiger stomach contents.
+Lynx were not found in the sympatrically occurring wolves' diets.
+On the contrary, lynx themselves were the predators of red fox, pine marten, domestic and feral cats and dogs, and golden jackal remains have also been found in lynx fecal samples, possibly the result of carrion consumption.
+Occasionally, in areas such as Manchuria and the Amur River, it may be possible the Amur leopard targets lynx; in the same geographic region, Siberian tigers have also preyed on lynxes, as evidenced by examination of tiger stomach contents.

 In Sweden, out of 33 deaths of lynx of a population being observed, one was probably killed by a wolverine.
 Lynx compete for food with the predators described above, and also with the red fox, eagle owls, golden eagles, wild boar (which scavenge from lynx kills), and in the southern part of its range, the snow leopard and leopard as well.
 Brown bears, although not (so far as is known) a predator of Eurasian lynx, are in some areas a semi-habitual usurpers of ungulate kills by lynxes, not infrequently before the cat has had a chance to consume its kill itself.